-Our Official Beta app provides the basic tools you need to get learning, but it doesn’t yet have a lot of guidance in terms of showing you what to do with each day of study.
+Our current app provides the basic tools you need to get learning, but it doesn’t yet give you an overview of what to expect long term.
 We’re working on that as fast as we can (along with a bajillion other features!) but that doesn’t mean you can’t get started right away.

-If you’re an Intermediate/Advanced student, skim through this beginner guide, knowing that you may be jumping past pronunciation and perhaps even past simple words.
+If you’re an Intermediate/Advanced student, skim through this beginner guide, knowing that you may be jumping past pronunciation and perhaps even past the base vocab words.
 If you’re a beginner, here’s what your first few weeks will look like:

 Get oriented & start learning